Safe and Secured

 - Arm your security system: always turn on your home security system even if you are running a short errand outside.
 Thieves can act fast and break into your home in a matter of minutes so it is always much better to leave your home protected with your home security system.

 - Follow the forecast: always check the weather forecast in advance so you can prepare with the correct weather gear and take time to focus on closing up your place.

 - Evaluate your exterior: Do a quick scan of your home’s exterior before you leave your home.
 Look for flyers, newspapers, or anything else that might suggest your absence.

 Home security is both the security hardware in a property and also your personal security practices.
 Security hardware is your doors, locks, alarm systems, lighting, motion detectors, and also security camera systems.
-On the other hand, personal security usually means your own practices such as making sure to lock all your doors and windows, activate alarms, a guard dog and you should make sure that your extra keys are not hidden somewhere outside.
+On the other hand, personal security usually means your own practices such as making sure to lock all your doors and windows, activate alarms, and have a guard dog.
+And, you should make sure that you should not hide your extra keys somewhere outside.

 Home Security Industry

 Some said that the home security market will be worth $47 billion by 2020.
 While the do-it-yourself home security market will be worth $1.5 billion.
 On the other hand, the market for home security is also expanding provided that cable TV and internet service providers are now introducing their own security and home automation projects.
 It will be a fragmented market with many, different and small rivals.
 Furthermore, the FBI reported that 1.7 million homes were already burglarized in 2014.
 In the same report, it says that an estimated loss of $3.9 billion was lost by the victims in the same year.
 The average dollar loss per burglary offense was $2,251.
 This is estimated at around 2.5 million burglaries a year with 66% being home break-ins.
 The police usually only solve 13% of break-in crimes due to inadequate information and a lack of witnesses.